Amber-Pittman/node-db4-guided/LectureNotes.md

         * Our 3-table example is a bit more complicated because a farm can have many different animal types and the animal types can be found on many different farms.

-        * The third table is usually called an _intermediary table_, a _join table_, or a _go-between table_ whose only purpose is to hold the foreign key references for other tables.
-These particular tables are kind of weird because they don't need a specific id.
-The primary key can actually be a combination of the two foreign keys.

-            * For example, you can have many rows that use the farm ID of 1 and many rows that use the animal ID of 2; but if the primary key is a combination of the two columns, you can only have one row that uses a combination of those two IDs.

-                * Two farms use the chicken id, but their primary keys are different.

-                    * LLR's Primary Combo Key is 1 2
-                    * MF's Primary Combo Key is 2 2

-                * Every instance will be unique

         ```
         // Table: farms  (table A)